• Apple News

 The Lady Rebels dominated the second quarter.
 They moved the ball at a rapid pace and managed to find some open looks, putting together a 6-0 run.

 Defensively, they clamped down on the Tigers.
 In a one-minute stretch, the Lady Rebels forced four turnovers.
-The Tigers went on a scoring drought that lasted nearly four minutes during which they went 0-of-5 from the paint.
+The Tigers went on a scoring drought that lasted nearly four minutes and went 0-of-5 from the paint.

 Ole Miss ended the half on a 15-6 run and went into the locker room with a 43-37 lead.

-After the half, the Lady Rebels maintained their lead.
-After a timeout, the Lady Rebels picked up the pace and went on an 11-0 run, but the Tigers answered right back with a 6-0 run of their own.
+The Lady Rebels maintained their lead out of the half.
+After a timeout, Ole Miss picked up the pace and went on an 11-0 run, but the Tigers answered right back with a 6-0 run of their own.
 The Lady Rebels held a 63-54 lead at the end of the quarter.

 The fourth quarter was much more defensive for both teams.
 About halfway through the quarter, though, the Tigers made a push and began to put up points off both steals and Ole Miss turnovers.

 The Lady Rebels looked tired.
-They missed critical free throws; even worse, they did not score a single basket in the quarter.
+They missed critical free throws; even worse, they only scored seven points in the quarter.
 LSU ended the game on a 19-1 run and won 78-70.

 For most of the game, Ole Miss looked like a top team.
 The Lady Rebels adapted to the Tiger’s style of play, but errors, poor rebounding and scoring droughts plagued them.
 Up by double digits in the fourth quarter in front of a rowdy Ole Miss crowd, this was a missed opportunity for the Lady Rebels.